 Clearly, Jambudwipa and its people knew a lot of Yavadwipa then.
 This couldn’t have been possible without any connection.
 A guide at one of the temples in Java mentioned some of Sugriva’s people had stayed on in Yavadwipa.
 Who can say, some day we might find a common ancestry of certain Bharatiyas and Indonesians.

-Later day, Indonesian legends talk about a Prince Aji Saka from Bharat who introduced Sanskrit and Brahmi/ Pallava script tois believed that he came in the 1st century CE (~78 AD) and brought with him the Saka calendar (spelled Caka in Indonesia).
+Later day, Indonesian legends talk about a Prince Aji Saka from Bharat who introduced Sanskrit and Brahmi/ Pallava script to Indonesia.
+It is believed that he came in the 1st century CE (~78 AD) and brought with him the Saka calendar (spelled Caka in Indonesia).
 In fact, Aji’s coming to the Dwipa is said to mark the beginning of the Caka calendar.

 The subsequent Hindu/ Buddhist kingdoms followed the Caka calendar till their existence until 1500s CE.
 All inscriptions found later were ascribed per the Caka era.
 Prince Aji Saka is considered the first Hindu king of Java.
 While there are conjectures about Aji Saka’s connections with the Sakas who had migrated to Bharat from central Asia, no evidence of the same has been found.

 The oldest archaeological evidence coincides with the Aji Saka legend.
 A Ganesha moorti dated 100 CE has been found on the peak of Mount Raksa in Panitan island, west Java.
 Ancient Chinese manuals also talk a certain Hindu King Deva Varman of Java who had sent presents to the the Chinese emperor of Han dynasty in the year 132 CE.